karenpayneoregon/auto-incrementing-sequences/readme.md

 ### Example

-Real life examples, taking an order at a restaurant where the order number consist of the waiter�s identifier, transaction date/time, a transaction number and an incrementing value.
+Real life examples, taking an order at a restaurant where the order number consist of the waiter’s identifier, transaction date/time, a transaction number and an incrementing value.

 Perhaps the model might be